wisdark/AORT/README.md

 # All in One Recon Tool

-`An easy-to-use python tool to perform dns recon, subdomain enumeration and much more`
+`An easy-to-use python tool to perform subdomain enumeration, endpoints recon and much more`

 The purpouse of this tool is helping bug hunters and pentesters during reconnaissance